 At the same time, the following additional documents are required in such cases:

-- a copy of the contract on the direct provision of services in Ukraine (for a foreigner, who belongs to the category of “persons who provide services without commercial presence in Ukraine”).
+- A copy of the contract on the direct provision of services in Ukraine (for a foreigner, who belongs to the category of “persons who provide services without a commercial presence in Ukraine”).

-The term of consideration by labour authorities an application for a work permit – is 30 days from the date of submission of the entire packet of documents in good order.
+The term of consideration by labor authorities an application for a work permit – is 30 days from the date of submission of the entire packet of documents in good order.